How to use CRM to improve the Customer Experience

 Use the data in the system to keep your existing customers updated with company news, offers, sales campaigns, or other initiatives.
 CRM software also allows you to segment the customers and address the right audience with the right message, instead of sending them all the same type of information.

 Customer 2.0 is very talkative, sharing opinions and information about products through various communication channels, such as social media.
 So, if you want to be the loop of what’s hot and what’s not, you’d better start listening what he or she has to say!

-One way of doing it is by asking your customers for their opinion.
-Send them a survey via a email marketing CRM feature and ask about what they think of your products, services, and what can you do to make their experience better.
-In this way, you will show them that you care – and attention has no price tags on it!
+One way of doing this is by asking your customers for their opinion.
+Send them a survey through email marketing and ask them what they think of your products, services, and what can you do to make their experience better.
+In this way, you will show them that you care – and that’s exactly how you keep your customers happy!